Got questions about culinary school? We’ve got answers!

 Vast Experience in Online Culinary Education

-Escoffier pioneered the field of online culinary education, beginning the program in 2012.
+Escoffier started its online culinary education program beginning in 2012.

 There is much more to creating an effective online learning experience than simply taking an in-person curriculum and putting it on the internet.
 With careful attention paid to the student experience, Chef Instructor feedback, and accessibility to our students around the world, Escoffier’s programs are thorough and extensive.

 A Focus on Sustainability and The Farm to Table® Experience

 The culinary and hospitality industries have the potential to be wasteful.
 But they don’t have to be!
 Escoffier’s culinary programs may include coursework focusing on sustainability, helping students keep an eye on reducing waste and using seasonal, local ingredients when possible, helping to reduce emissions produced during transport.

 Culinary Arts students may also participate in the Farm to Table® Experience.
 This unique course includes classwork in local ingredients and seasonality.
 It may also send on-campus students to a local farm or artisan food production site so they can better understand the work that goes into creating a pound of beef, a quart of milk, or a jar of giardiniera.

 Escoffier Austin and Boulder (including the online programs) is proud to be recognized as a 2023-2024 Military Friendly® School.
 This designation shows that Escoffier is committed to providing high levels of student support and satisfaction to our military and veteran students and their families.